The Emergence of Fads in a Changing World: Introduction

 \subsection{Related Literature}

 This paper is closely related to a small stream of studies on social learning in a changing state.
-As mentioned before, BHW show that a one-time shock to the state could break the cascade, even though that shock may never be realized.
-They provide a numeric example where the probability of an action change is at least 87\% higher than the probability of a state change (see their Result 4) which is in line with our main result.
-Later, \cite{moscarini1998social} further explore this idea and show that if the underlying environment is evolving in every period and the state is sufficiently persistent, an information cascade must arise, but it can only be temporary, i.e., it must end in finite time.
+In BHW, they briefly discuss the case where a one-time shock to the state could break the cascade, even though that shock may never be realized.
+They provide a numerical example in which the probability of an action change is at least 87\% higher than the probability of a state change (see their Result 4), which aligns with our main result.
+Later, \citet*{moscarini1998social} show that if the underlying state evolves in every period and is sufficiently persistent, an information cascade must arise, but it only lasts temporarily, i.e., it must end in finite time.
 Our work builds on their model but with a different focus.
-While their focus on analyzing the short-term behavior of information cascades, e.g., under what conditions do they end or arise, we ask: in the long run, should one expect to see more action changes than state changes or vice versa?
+Instead of analyzing the short-term patterns of information cascades, such as the conditions under which they arise or end, we ask: in the long run, should one expect more volatility in actions or in the state?

-\cite{hirshleifer2002economic} also consider a changing environment in their stylized model (see their \S 3), but their focus is on examining the effect of \emph{memory loss} on the continuity of behavior of a single agent.\footnote{The term ``memory loss'' refers to the case where the agent only recalls past actions but not past signals.} They show that in a relatively stable environment, memory loss causes the agent to exhibit excess action inertia relative to a full-recall regime, whereas in a violate environment, memory loss leads to excess action impulsiveness.\footnote{Intuitively, as the volatility of the environment increases, past actions become less relevant to the current state.
+In a setting where a single agent repeatedly receives private signals, \citet*{hirshleifer2002economic} examine the effect of \emph{memory loss}\textemdash a situation in which the agent only recalls past actions but not past signals\textemdash on the continuity of the agent's behavior.
+They analyze the equilibrium behavior of a five-period stylized model and show that in a relatively stable environment, memory loss induces excessive action inertia compared to a full-recall regime.
+In contrast, in a more volatile environment, memory loss results in excessive action impulsiveness.\footnote{Intuitively, as volatility of the environment increases, past actions become less relevant to the current state.
 At some point, this information weakens enough so that the amnesiac agent would always follow her latest signal, but the full-recall agent may not do so at this point.
-Hence there is an increase in the probability of an action change due to amnesia.} One can think of our question as a natural next step from theirs -- since there is excess action inertia or impulsiveness when agents only observe past actions in a changing environment, how does the frequency of action changes compare with state changes?
+Hence, there is an increase in the probability of an action change due to amnesia.} Different from their work\textemdash which examines how an agent’s ability to recall past actions and signals affects action fluctuations\textemdash our study investigates the long-term fluctuations in the actions of agents who observe past actions in a changing environment and compares these fluctuations to those of the underlying state.